-- 1.1310 The Localism Act 2011 introduced a requirement on local planning authorities to cooperate with neighbouring local authorities and other bodies with a regulatory or strategic interest in Local Plan issues.
-This is referred to as the "Duty to Cooperate" and includes the need to consider the impact of the strategy as a whole and its proposals for major development on other places close to North West Leicestershire. - 1.1411 North West Leicestershire lies within the county of Leicestershire which, together with Leicester City, has been identified as a Housing Market Area (HMA) and the Leicester and Leicestershire Enterprise Partnership area (LLEP).
-We have a close working relationship with the authorities across the HMA/LLEP through a variety of different groups. - 1.4512 The LLEP is serviced by three different boards (Place, People and Business).
+- 1.10 The Localism Act 2011 introduced a requirement on local planning authorities to cooperate with neighbouring local authorities and other bodies with a regulatory or strategic interest in Local Plan issues.
+This is referred to as the "Duty to Cooperate" and includes the need to consider the impact of the strategy as a whole and its proposals for major development on other places close to North West Leicestershire. - 1.11 North West Leicestershire lies within the county of Leicestershire which, together with Leicester City, has been identified as a Housing Market Area (HMA) and the Leicester and Leicestershire Enterprise Partnership area (LLEP).
+We have a close working relationship with the authorities across the HMA/LLEP through a variety of different groups. - 1.12 The LLEP is serviced by three different boards (Place, People and Business).
 The Place Board is itself then serviced by a Strategic Planning Group which consists of high level officers from the various authorities.
 It is through this group that cooperation at a strategic level is co-ordinated and also provides a direct link in to the work of the LLEP with whom we are required to cooperate.
-A Member Advisory Group which consists of the appropriate portfolio holders from each authority has also been established to provide a political buy-in to the work of the Strategic Planning Group. - 1.1613 In terms of this Local Plan we have co-operated with our partners across the HMA/LLEP on a variety of matters including: - Establishing housing and employment requirements through a Housing and Economic Developments Needs Assessment (HEDNA). a joint Strategic Housing Market Assessment (SHMA) was commissioned by the District Council on behalf of all the partners in 2014.
-The SHMA set out a range of different scenarios for housing growth up to 2031 and 2036 in order that the Objectively Assessed Needs both for the HMA as a whole and for individual districts could be identified.
-Following completion of this work a Memorandum of Understanding (MOU) was agreed and signed by all the HMA authorities which confirms that each authority can meet its housing needs to 2028 and that we will continue to work together post 2028.
-This work is ongoing and will result in the preparation of a Development Strategy beyond 2028. - Since the draft Local Plan a further piece of work was commissioned by the District Council to provide more evidence on the likely impact of the Roxhill Strategic Rail Freight Distribution Centre, on the district's housing figures, particularly as this development was approved in January 2016.
-This study has been the subject of ongoing discussion with our HMA partners. - Establishing employment needs An assessment of the future economic needs across Leicester and Leicestershire up to 2026 was undertaken in 2008 by the Public and Corporate Economic Consultants (PACEC) on behalf of the then Leicester
+A Member Advisory Group which consists of the appropriate portfolio holders from each authority has also been established to provide a political buy-in to the work of the Strategic Planning Group. - 1.13 In terms of this Local Plan we have co-operated with our partners across the HMA/LLEP on a variety of matters including: - Establishing housing and employment requirements through a Housing and Economic Developments Needs Assessment (HEDNA). - Planning for Climate Change a report commissioned by all the HMA authorities (except Charnwood Borough) which considered the potential of different sources of renewable energy across Leicestershire. - Charnwood Forest the District Council has worked with Leicestershire County Council, Charnwood Borough Council and Hinckley and Bosworth Borough Council to set up a Charnwood Forest Regional Park Steering Group to oversee the creation of a Regional Park and to agree its long term Vision.
+This Vision has informed the Charnwood Forest policies of this Local Plan. - 1.14 We have worked with the highway authorities (Highways England and Leicestershire County Council) to establish the impact of proposed development on the highway network and to identify new infrastructure requirements resulting from this development.

-- Shire Economic Partnership.
-This work was then updated in 2013 on behalf of the LLEP and covered the period 2010 to 2031. - In addition the HMA partners have commissioned a HMA wide Housing and Economic Development Needs Assessment (HEDNA).
-This will identify an updated housing and employment Objectively Assessed Needs for the HMA and the individual districts and is expected to be completed in September 2016.
-Once this work is completed it is the intention for a new Memorandum of Understanding to be agreed. - Planning for Climate Change a report commissioned by all the HMA authorities (except Charnwood Borough) which considered the potential of different sources of renewable energy across Leicestershire. - Charnwood Forest the District Council has worked with Leicestershire County Council, Charnwood Borough Council and Hinckley and Bosworth Borough Council to set up a Charnwood Forest Regional Park Steering Group to oversee the creation of a Regional Rark and to agree its long term Vision.
-This Vision has informed the Charnwood Forest policies of this Local Plan. - 1.1714 We have worked with the highway authorities (Highways England and Leicestershire County Council) to establish the impact of proposed development on the highway network and to identify new infrastructure requirements resulting from this development. - 1.1815 The river Mease Special Area of Conservation also covers part of the districts of Lichfield and South Derbyshire.
-We have worked with the two authorities and Natural England, the Environment Agency and Severn Trent to develop a joint strategy to ensure that there is no detrimental impact on the water quality of the river Mease as a result of development. - 1.1916 We have worked with the Environment Agency and Leicestershire County Council to prepare an updated Strategic Flood Risk Assessment and with the former in the preparation of a Water Cycle Study. - 1.2017 Outside of the HMA/LLEP we also adjoin a number of other local authorities (North Warwickshire, Lichfield, South Derbyshire, Erewash and Rushcliffe).
+- 1.15 The river Mease Special Area of Conservation also covers part of the districts of Lichfield and South Derbyshire.
+We have worked with the two authorities and Natural England, the Environment Agency and Severn Trent to develop a joint strategy to ensure that there is no detrimental impact on the water quality of the river Mease as a result of development. - 1.16 We have worked with the Environment Agency and Leicestershire County Council to prepare an updated Strategic Flood Risk Assessment and with the former in the preparation of a Water Cycle Study. - 1.17 Outside of the HMA/LLEP we also adjoin a number of other local authorities (North Warwickshire, Lichfield, South Derbyshire, Erewash and Rushcliffe).
 In addition to the work on the river Mease outlined above we have agreed a Statement of Common Ground with South Derbyshire.
-We also have a regular dialogue with each of these authorities, none of whom have asked North West Leicestershire for help in meeting their development needs. - 1.21 We will continue to cooperate with these various bodies throughout the development of this Local Plan.
+We also have a regular dialogue with each of these authorities, none of whom have asked North West Leicestershire for help in meeting their development needs.